curl/everything-curl/libcurl-http-auth.md

 ## Authentication required

-A client doesn't itself decide that it wants to send an authenticated request.
+A client does not itself decide that it wants to send an authenticated request.
 It is something the server requires.
 When the server has a resource that is protected and requires authentication, it will respond with a 401 HTTP response and a `WWW-Authenticate:` header.
 The header will include details